Yiddishe-Kop/yiddishe-kop-2021/content/articles/web-serial-api.md

 ---
-title: The Web Serai API
+title: The Web Serial API
 description: Communicating with hardware devices using the Web Serial API
 createdAt: 2021-03-13 21:30:00
 image: yh0UtueiZ-I